 Peggy Phifer posted my article about how Rosa No-Name came to be.
 Read it here.

 Not every book is for every reader.
-But The Devil and Pastor Gus has had some really nice reviews.
+But The Devil and Pastor Gus has fifty-one reviews on Amazon now, and most of them are really nice; it has a 4.1 star average rating.
 Here are some of the most recent ones.

 Want these two free ebooks?
 Click either graphic for info.|